-Analysis | The era of uncomfortable inflation is here, and it’s already changing the economy
+Analysis | The real reason inflation is becoming so worrisome: It’s getting in our heads

 One clear sign that consumers are getting spooked by higher prices is Americans’ plans to buy houses and cars are at the lowest levels since the early 1980s, according to the University of Michigan Survey of Consumers.
 There’s concern about whether that pullback will also spill into other industries.

-However, other economists argue that what is occurring now is still largely related to the pandemic where a surge in demand for goods has caused supply bottlenecks and the need to rehire workers much faster than anyone expected.
+However, other economists argue that what is occurring now is still largely related to the pandemic, with a surge in demand for goods causing supply bottlenecks and the need to rehire workers much faster than anyone expected.
 They argue these pressures will subside in the coming months.
-They point to used cars and lumber prices which, while still high, have come back down from their peaks a few months ago.
+They point to used cars and lumber prices, which, while still high, have come back down from their peaks a few months ago.

-“It’s similar to a hurricane hitting," said Dartmouth economist Danny Blanchflower, a former member of the Bank of England’s Monetary Policy Committee.
-He predicted a “period of adjustment" and then prices would come back down.
-He urged the Federal Reserve not to overreact by swiftly raises interest rates, a move that typically triggers a recession.
+“It’s similar to a hurricane hitting,” said Dartmouth economist Danny Blanchflower, a former member of the Bank of England’s Monetary Policy Committee.
+He predicted a “period of adjustment” with prices then coming back down.
+He urged the Fed not to overreact by swiftly raising interest rates, a move that typically triggers a recession.

-As these debates play out on Wall Street and among policymakers, small business owners are altering their routines and shifting their expectations.
+As these debates play out on Wall Street and among policymakers, small-business owners are altering their routines and shifting their expectations.

 Klass said diesel prices are the dominant topic of conversation at truck stops.
-Despite the need for more truck drivers, some independent truckers are starting to hesitate to take certain loads with gas prices so high and fuel surcharges not yet adjusting.
+Despite the need for more truck drivers, some independent truckers are starting to hesitate to take certain loads, with gas prices so high and fuel surcharges not yet adjusting.

 “If the rates aren’t good enough, people just won’t do it,” Klass said.